slmk095/Selenium-Automation-Scripts/README.md

-# Selenium with Java automation scripts practiced from Metropolia university
+# Selenium with Java automation scripts practiced during the Selenium Automation Testing course at Metropolia university